 The Association maintains its own programs, funding, and staff.
 It has affiliations with Yale University of New Haven, Connecticut and the Chinese University of Hong Kong in Hong Kong.
 These affiliations allow the Association to utilize certain facilities and services of the Universities.
 Reimbursement by the Association of costs to the Universities, if any, is determined by the respective university policy and agreements with the Association.
-At June 30, 2019 the Association occupied premises at both locations for nominal fees.
+During the year ended June 30, 2020 the Association occupied premises at both locations for nominal fees.